Getting involved at NTU

 We're ready for you

 Life looks different today.
 But NTU is good at adapting, improving, reinventing and revitalising.
 This is your future – your NTU experience.
 Find out how we’re preparing for you to join our NTU community.

 Your first week

-Course inductions take place in the first few weeks of term and are designed to introduce you to your course and how you'll learn at NTU – from our online teaching tools to the buildings and facilities that you'll use as part of your studies.
-It’s also a great opportunity to meet your tutors and make friends with your course mates.
+Course inductions take place in the first few weeks of term, and they’re designed to introduce you to your course and how you'll learn at NTU – from our online teaching tools to the buildings and facilities that you'll use as part of your studies.
+It’s also a great opportunity to meet your tutors and make friends with your coursemates.